-When Iowa workers get injured on the job, no one knows for sure exactly how long those injuries will last.
-Sometimes, a worker could have to step away from their job for weeks.
-Other times, injuries or illnesses can last for months or even years.
-Some can last a lifetime.
-So are these injuries handled differently when seeking compensation?
+When a worker gets injured on the job, no one knows for sure exactly how long those injuries will last.
+Sometimes, a worker could have to step away from their job for a few weeks to recuperate.
+Other times, injuries or illnesses can last for months, even years, or for the rest of that worker’s life.